-I know it is only the end of October, but I have a holiday project to share with you today.
-It is a carved wood monogrammed ornament.
-It is really a plaque, but in the shape of an old-fashioned ornament onto which I carved a monogram.
+I have a holiday project to share with you today.
+It is a carved wood monogrammed ornament that is really a plaque, but in the shape of an old-fashioned ornament onto which I carved a monogram.

 I have owned a Dremel rotary tool since Ed and I were first married.
 I use it to do many tasks… like cutting metal hooks so they would fit over a door, drilling tiny holes in acorns to make a garland, and most recently hollowing out a cork to make a bottle stopper.
 It is my favorite DIY tool to fix things around the house as well as create decorative items.

 Earlier this year I got a brand new Dremel – a two speed one.
 Wheeeee!
 Have you ever used one?
 Once you do and start seeing all the things you can fix and create, I am sure it will become your favorite tool, too.

 It is a small tool that fits easily into my hand.
 There is quite an extensive line of accessories sold beyond the kit that comes with the tool, which are what make it such a versatile tool.
 There are literally a hundred that you can use to sharpen, cut, carve, grind, polish and sand.
 It is one very handy tool to have around.

 How to Make a Carved Wood Monogrammed Ornament

 The process for making the monogram carving takes 3 steps.
 First you need to create a monogram using your computer, second, transfer the image to the wood, and third, carve it.

 How to Transfer a Monogram or a Design Onto Wood